 I originally published this post on the blog in August, 2015.
 For my parents’ recent birthday dinner, I made this dish, since our whole family loves Cod, and I’m sharing it again, in hopes of inspiring YOU to make it!

 Baked Cod topped with buttery Ritz crackers and fresh lemon juice is one of the quintessential dishes of New England and it’s one of my favorites.
 It’s especially yummy on a chilly or damp evening, and it’s also an escape from all those grilled and healthily prepared dishes we try to eat most of the time.
 I’ve even heard it described as “soul-satisfying,” which is spot-on.

-This is an easy recipe which only requires a few ingredients and it works with any white, flaky fish, which offers lots of options when shopping (or fishing).
+This is an easy recipe which only requires a few ingredients, and it works with any white, flaky fish.

 - 1 sleeve Ritz crackers, crushed lightly (you could use less, but I like lots of crumbs)

 - 1-2 Tb. unsalted butter, room temperature (for the casserole dish)